LHHT-DISCOVERY/spring-boot-microservice-social-media/README.md

          jwt:
             valid-duration: 3600
+            refresh: 36000

     -> value is: jwt.valid-duration -> have value 3600
-    -> convert to variable environment by introduction step2 above: type  "Name" is : JWT_VALIDDURATION -> "Name" is valid by rules above, then type "Value" : 3600;
+    -> convert to variable environment by introduction rules above: type  "Name" is : JWT_VALIDDURATION -> "Name" is valid by rules above, then type "Value" : 3600;

+    -> in file yml then change:

+         jwt:
+            refresh: 36000

-    -> result will hide value need to security
+    -> we can see result of yml file then change was hided value "valid-duration" to security

     ----------------- or using C2 -----------------